 ASB Backing Business Hits Primetime On TVNZ 1

-ASB Backing Business premiers on Monday 5th of October at 7.30pm on TVNZ 1.
-Passionate and energetic host Jordan Vandermade will travel the country showing viewers how business owners have adapted in the wake of the many challenges Covid-19 has presented. …
+Hard on the heels of the innovative Borrow the All Blacks campaign, ASB is continuing its support for Kiwi businesses with a new short-format TV series showcasing businesses that are successfully adapting to the challenges of COVID-19.
+The series called ASB …

+Hard on the heels of the innovative Borrow the All Blacks campaign, ASB is continuing its support for Kiwi businesses with a new short-format TV series showcasing businesses that are successfully adapting to the challenges of COVID-19.

-ASB Backing Business premiers on Monday 5th of October at 7.30pm on TVNZ 1.
+The series called ASB Backing Business will premiere on TVNZ 1 at 7.30pm on Monday 5 October 2020.

-Passionate and energetic host Jordan Vandermade will travel the country showing viewers how business owners have adapted in the wake of the many challenges Covid-19 has presented.

-ASB executive general manager Business Banking Tim Deane says he’s excited to partner with TVNZ to spotlight Kiwi businesses across the country who have done things a bit differently in the wake of Covid-19.
+ASB’s executive general manager Business Banking Tim Deane explains the new series is about celebrating New Zealand businesses that have adapted and reinvented what they do in these challenging COVID-19 times.

-“It’s been a tough year for many Kiwi business owners and we have seen innovative thinking emerge from the challenges.
-The great thing about Kiwis, and particularly Kiwi business owners, is their ability to embrace change.
-At ASB, we see that from our customers daily so it’s fantastic partnering with TVNZ to highlight the can-do Kiwi attitude on nationwide television.”
+“It’s been a tough year for many Kiwi business owners but the great thing about Kiwis, and particularly Kiwi business owners, is their ability to embrace change.
+At ASB, we see that from our customers daily so it’s fantastic to be partnering with TVNZ to highlight the can-do Kiwi attitude on nationwide television.”

+The ASB Backing Business initiative is the latest for ASB in its support of local businesses since New Zealand’s first lockdown when it immediately put in place customer support packages to help businesses keep moving forward.

+In June, the bank launched the ASB Business Hub at https://businesshub.asb.co.nz/, an online resource providing SMEs with free advice, tools and offers for navigating the economic impacts of the pandemic.

+And most recently in July, ASB announced it was dedicating $3 million donating its largest sponsorship asset, the All Blacks, Black Ferns and Māori All Blacks, to promote small New Zealand businesses through a Borrow the All Blacks campaign.

+“SMEs are the backbone of New Zealand’s economy.
+ASB Backing Business is a must-watch because it is an inspirational and insightful series about real Kiwis, and we’re excited about this latest step in our continuing quest to find new ways to help support Kiwi businesses,” says Mr Deane.

-TVNZ Commercial Director Jodi O’Donnell is thrilled to be working with ASB on 10 episodes of ASB Backing Business.
+TVNZ Commercial Director Jodi O’Donnell is thrilled to be working with ASB on 10 episodes of ASB Backing Business which will be presented by Jordan Vandermade.

 “This new show developed with ASB will tell some great New Zealand stories and deliver heart-warming viewing at a time when we all need it.
-We are privileged to work with ASB as our sponsor of Seven Sharp, extending that relationship on Monday evenings for three minutes is a natural extension for the ASB brand and the bank’s mission to be innovative in the way it helps support Kiwi businesses.”
+We are privileged to work with ASB as our sponsor of Seven Sharp, extending that relationship on Monday evenings for three minutes is a natural extension for the ASB brand.”

 Content Sourced from scoop.co.nz